 Luckily, we don’t have to look far to find useful analytics about our activity and engagement on Twitter.

 Twitter offers a free tool right within your account.
 I noticed people often search for Twitter analytics free…so let’s start with what is free.

 Just log in with your account and Twitter will then begin to collect and populate data.
-It may take a few days from the launch for interesting data to start to show.

 If you are setting up a new Twitter account, set a reminder to launch your analytics in two weeks — as I believe it is only available to accounts at least 14 days old.

 At top you can see an overall review of your success for the month.
 You can gain insight on your best tweets, audience growth, and overall reach.

 Here are my Twitter stats for September:

 You can click on the Tweet Highlights link within your Twitter analytics to display stats on your tweets and see what tweets had the most engagement.
 I see my ThoughtFlame tweets have performed well.

 You can view data related to your total tweets or click on a individual tweet to see specific tweet information.
 Useful metrics include:

 Note you can click on a link in this view and get detailed information on that tweet.